kaedea/dualapp-mediastore-compatibility/README.md

 ## Known Problems

-1. IO works perfectly within Google Pixel of Android 10/11/12.
+All IO tested above works perfectly within Google Pixel of Android 10/11/12.
 FileProvider is needed when interacting between HostProfile app and WorkProfile app.

+OEM Android Devices' DualApp(or MultiApp, mostly with a UserId `999`) works like WorkProfile(mostly with a UserId `10+`).
+But unlike WorkProfile, DualApp MediaStore saves files into path of user `xxx-0` but not `999`.
+This causes some problems:

-2. WorkProfile app can not access files saved by MediaStore itself with OEM devices (Huawei, OPPO confirmed).
+1. WorkProfile App can not directly access files saved by MediaStore itself in OEM devices (Huawei, OPPO confirmed), when query by file path.
-3. MediaStore query return missing within WorkProfile app when receiving sharing files from HostProfile app.
+2. MediaStore query return missing within WorkProfile app when receiving sharing files from HostProfile app.
-4. It seems that those OEM WorkProfile app save MediaStore IO data to HostProfile's MediaStore db, who knows.
+3. HostProfile App might get wrong file path, which is actually DualApp's, when query file by MediaStore.

 ## Demo Apk